Arkturius/ROPEmporium/solves/ret2win.md

    105d4:	e8bd8800 	pop	{fp, pc}
 ```
 In ARMv5, the return address is the `lr` register.
-So in order to overwrite it, we need 36 bytes of padding, then our ret2win address.
+So in order to overwrite it, we need 36 bytes of padding, then the ret2win address.
 ```bash
 ┌─────────────┐  ┌─────────────┐
 │ buffer      │  │ 20 20 20 20 │ <- padding (36 bytes)